 On August 23, Reginald Nicholas, Sr. was born to Arthur Matthews and Irma Nicholas.
 Pastor Nicholas was reared by his grandparents Herbert and Francis Wallace.
 Pastor accepted Christ on April 12, 1968 and was baptized at St. Paul Missionary Baptist Church by his late great uncle Pastor Haywood Custer.
 In 1980, he became a proud member of New Jerusalem Baptist Church.
 Dr. George Davis, Sr., Pastor.
 He is a proud 1979 graduate of West Jefferson High School and Christian Bible College of Louisiana.
 In January 2004, Pastor Nicholas retired from the Jefferson Parish Sheriff’s office after 12 years of service.

 On June 12, 1982 Pastor Reginald Nicholas, Sr. entered into Holy Matrimony with Eulalie Jacqueline Neale.
 To this union three precious jewels were born, Reginald Jr., LaDonna Michelle and Jeremy Marquel Nicholas.
-They are blessed with a son-in-law Corrie Robinson, daughter-in-law Erica.The proud grandfather of Reginald, III, Morgann, and Jazmine.
+They are blessed with one daughter-in-law Erica.The proud grandfather of Reginald, III, Morgann, Emerson, Eric and Jazmine.
 Also serves as surrogate father to April Green and surrogate grandfather of Christian.